Yeah, have Audio Soundbite 3 standing by in order.

 Right, which is basically just make them legal and move on with it because we can't do anything about it where we are now.

-Thousands and thousands of people in Phoenix marching to oppose your colleague, Senator John Kyle, and his stance, which is very different than your stance.
+Last night on CNN, a situation rumored, Wolf Blitzery, talking to Senator McCain, said, we saw some dramatic pictures, thousands and thousands of people in Phoenix marching to oppose your colleague, Senator John Kyle, and his stance, which is very different than your stance.

-I I take it you were with the protesters as opposed to being with Senator Kyle on this issue.
+I take it you were with the protesters as opposed to being with Senator Kyle on this issue.

-One of the things that's interesting about those protesters, uh, Wolf, is that so many of them, as you'll notice from the pictures, were young.
+One of the things that's interesting about those protesters, Wolf, is that so many of them, as you'll notice from the pictures, were young.

-And that's because many of them parents and grandparents came here illegally.
+And that's because many of them, parents and grandparents, came here illegally.

 They are citizens.